Keyboard shortcuts

 pip install -e .

-4. Make the shared library findable
+4. Make the shared library findable at runtime:

-5. Use the bindings
+5. Use the bindings:

 from weaveffi import ContactType, create_contact, get_contact, count_contacts